 Q: Are all charter school teachers certified?

-A: According to the Pennsylvania Department of Education Teacher Certification Requirements for Charter Schools, only 75 percent of the professional staff members of a charter school must hold appropriate state certification.
+A: According to the Pennsylvania Department of Education Teacher Certification Requirements for Charter Schools, only 75 percent of the professional staff members of a charter school must hold an appropriate state certificate.
 Every GASD teacher must hold state certification.

 Q: Are charter schools required to accept all students?